gregbirdoz/MEQ-Probe/README.md

 # MEQ-Probe Developer Challenge
 Python solution created as per the python developer challenge.pdf

+## A selection of generated state machine graphs can be found in the folder FSMs

 ### NOTE: behaviour of Finite State Machine differs from published FSM documentation:

 #### PUBLISHED: